hexian000/kcptun-libev/README.md

 The previous implementation [kcptun](https://github.com/xtaci/kcptun) is written in Go.
 Compared to that, kcptun-libev should be:
 - More lightweight and run faster
-- More secure: For just use the cryptography library.
+- More secure: For proper use of the cryptography library.
 - Simpler: No muxer, one TCP connection to one KCP connection
 - Without FEC craps
 - **NOT** production ready